iobis/Project-team-Genetic-Data/README.md

 This repository is the main discussion channel for the OBIS project team on genetic data in 2021.
 The objective of the project team is to discuss the guidelines required for adding genetic data to OBIS, as well as how OBIS will store, access, and analyse that data.

 This project team will work in conjunction with the **TWDG task team for Sustainable DarwinCore MIxS Interoperability** (https://www.tdwg.org/community/gbwg/MIxS/), and will be utilizing the extension decided on by the community, while providing feedback to the task team through issues discovered through the use cases.
-In addition, the guidelines already published by GBIF will be reviewed (https://docs.gbif-uat.org/publishing-dna-derived-data/1.0/en/), and OBIS will align its guidelines so that the interoperability between GBIF and OBIS is retained, and provide feedback if any issues are encountered.
+In addition, the guidelines in development by GBIF will be reviewed (https://docs.gbif-uat.org/publishing-dna-derived-data/1.0/en/), and OBIS will align its guidelines so that the interoperability between GBIF and OBIS is retained, and provide feedback if any issues are encountered.

 ## Goals and Outcomes